 COVID-19 Vaccine Hesitancy: 12 Things You Need to Know

-Almost one year after the beginning of the coronavirus pandemic, the U.S. Food and Drug Administration (FDA) authorized the first COVID-19 vaccines, and people have started getting vaccinated.
+Since the U.S. Food and Drug Administration (FDA) authorized the first COVID-19 vaccines, more than one hundred million people in the U.S. have been vaccinated.
 You may be considering what the COVID-19 vaccines mean for you and your family.

-Getting a COVID-19 vaccine is a personal choice.
+Johns Hopkins Medicine views all authorized COVID-19 vaccines as highly effective at preventing serious disease, hospitalization, and death from COVID-19.
 To support you as you make your decision, here are 12 facts and insights, shared by Sherita Golden, M.D., M.H.S., chief diversity officer at Johns Hopkins Medicine, who specializes in diabetes, heart conditions and patterns of disease in diverse communities.

 Getting the COVID-19 vaccine can protect you from getting sick.

-The COVID-19 vaccines work with your immune system so your body will be ready to fight the coronavirus if you are exposed to it.
+The COVID-19 vaccines work with your immune system so your body will be ready to fight the coronavirus if you are exposed to it — including coronavirus variants such as delta.
 As the COVID-19 pandemic continues, getting the vaccine is a powerful step in taking charge of your health.
-When given as directed, the FDA-authorized vaccines can prevent severe COVID-19 and death.
+When given as directed, the FDA-authorized vaccines can prevent severe COVID-19 illness and death.

 Diversity in COVID-19 vaccine testing helped assess safety and effectiveness.